 4. They Can Cope with Major Life Changes

 As seniors grow older, they face numerous life challenges.
 Things like the death of a spouse, a significant injury, or even a transition into a new apartment can force seniors into new situations that often leave them feeling helpless.
 Financial literacy empowers them to make their own choices and provides a sense of security during even the most difficult times.

 Finally, one of the most important reasons why seniors should be financially literate has to do with the amount of independence they feel.
 Numerous studies have shown that seniors who feel as if they are independent are less likely to experience depression, which can in turn lead to conditions like dementia and physical illness.

-To learn more about senior finances and planning for live-in or hourly care in Tampa, reach out to Home Care Assistance.
+To learn more about senior finances and planning for live-in or hourly care in Clearwater, reach out to Home Care Assistance.
 It’s never to early to plan for the long-term, and having an idea in mind about the kind of care your loved one wishes to have in the future will help him or her budget accordingly.
 Give a friendly Care Manager a call at (727) 330-7862 and schedule a no-obligation in-home consultation